cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 is then used by other nodes to decrypt and encrypt traffic from and to Cilium-managed endpoints running on that node.

-Packets destined to the same node they were sent out of are not encrypted.
-This is an intended behavior as it would not provide any benefits because the raw traffic on the node can be seen.
+Packets are not encrypted when they are destined to the same node from which they were sent.
+This behavior is intended.
+Encryption would provide no benefits in that case, given that the raw traffic can be observed on the node anyway.

 The Wireguard tunnel endpoint is exposed on UDP port ``51871`` on each node.
 If you run Cilium in an environment that requires firewall rules to enable